I'm here to show you the best, most efficient way to become a Software Developer and learn Python for free.

 This puts Python at a higher average salary than the majority of programming languages right now, even for junior developers.

-Not only is Python a high-level language (meaning that it’s more similar to English than machine code), but it was actually designed to be easy to use, and even has its own built-in help feature!
+Well, not only is Python a high-level language (meaning that it’s more similar to English than machine code), but it was actually designed to be easy to use, and even has its own built-in help feature!

 This accessibility means that you can learn Python relatively quickly, especially if you follow a set learning path or bootcamp.